pletzer/cylc_patterns/README.md

 ```
 cylc tui resilient_cycling
 ```
 Type return on the workflow_name/run1 and then select "play".
+The figure below shows the `model` task (blue square) of the 48th cycle being run with the 49th cycle `check` waiting for the `model` task to complete.
+The green square indicates that 48th `check` task was successful.

 ![alt terminal user interface (tui) showing a cycle of the resilient cycling pattern](https://github.com/pletzer/cylc_patterns/blob/main/figures/resilient_cycling_tui.png?raw=true)